-- 1. Raise a problematic, create a context / Alternatively attack directly with the object of interest and the result (especially talks). - State-of-the-art, and position of your work with respect to it. → Make efficient use of Google Scholar/arXiv! - 3.
+- 1. Raise a problematic, create a context / Alternatively attack directly with the object of interest and the result (especially talks). - 2.
+State-of-the-art, and position of your work with respect to it. - 3.
 Introduction of the results, in simplified but clear textual form if it demands too much notations and tools. - 4.
 Outline of the remainder of the work.